N-Body Oscillator Interactions of Higher-Order Coupling Functions: Introduction

 In networks consisting of more than 2 oscillators, $N$-body interactions on simplicial complexes become relevant.
-Much recent work has been done to develop phase reductions in this direction, but the study of $N$-body interactions have been limited to simple models such as the Kuramoto model \cite{skardal2011cluster,tanaka2011multistable,skardal2020higher,bick2022multi} or the Ginzbug-Landau equation \cite{leon2019phase}.
+Much recent work has been done to develop phase reductions in this direction, but the study of $N$-body interactions have been limited to \yp{tractable} models such as the Kuramoto model \cite{skardal2011cluster,tanaka2011multistable,skardal2020higher,bick2022multi} or the Ginzbug-Landau equation \cite{leon2019phase}.
 Finally, note that these studies begin with higher-order interactions as an assumption, in contrast to \cite{wilson2019phase}, where it is shown that higher-order interactions emerge as a function of higher-order corrections to weak coupling theory.
+Thus, there exists no phase-isostable reduction method for general $n$-dimensional oscillators that accounts for heterogeneity, strong coupling, and resulting $N$-body interactions.

-In the present study, we address the gap in the literature by deriving a phase reduction method applicable to networks of coupled oscillators with arbitrary network topology beyond weak coupling.
-The formulation includes $N$-body interactions on simplicial complexes and enables an analysis of phase-locked states using linear stability.
+In the present study, we address this gap in the literature by deriving a phase reduction method applicable to networks of (weakly or strongly attracting) coupled oscillators with arbitrary network topology beyond weak coupling, \yp{i.e., we calculate higher-order corrections to the first-order reduction methods while incorporating isostable coordinate(s)}.
+The formulation includes $N$-body interactions on simplicial complexes and enables us to study the existence and stability of phase-locked states in a manner not possible using the original models.

 The paper is organized as follows.
-We show the derivation of this new phase reduction method in Section \ref{sec:nonweak} and show some explicit higher-order terms (Section \ref{sec:explicit}).
-We then show how the computed higher-order coupling functions perform by applying the method to the complex Ginzburg-Landau (CGL) model in Section \ref{sec:cgl}, then to the thalamic model in Section \ref{sec:thal}.
+We derive the proposed phase-isostable reduction in Section \ref{sec:nonweak} and check the performance of our method using the complex Ginzburg-Landau (CGL) model (with some analytical calculations) in Section \ref{sec:cgl}.
+We also confirm that our method works using the neurobiologically realistic thalamic model in Section \ref{sec:thal}.
 Stability of splay states as a function of coupling strength are discussed as part of these results.
 We conclude the paper with a discussion in Section \ref{sec:discussion}.

-\yp{All code used to generate figures are available for public use at \url{https://github.com/youngmp/nbody} \cite{youngmin_park_2023_8244705}}.
+All code used to generate figures are available for public use at \url{https://github.com/youngmp/nbody} \cite{parkgithub}.